venkatasg/Lil-Bevo/README.md

 - [Lil-Bevo](https://huggingface.co/venkatasg/lil-bevo) is based on a `deberta-small-v3` model, and has 55M parameters with a vocab size of 16640.
 - [Lil-Bevo-X](https://huggingface.co/venkatasg/lil-bevo-x) is based on a `deberta-base-v3` model and has 112M parameters with a vocab size of 33280.

+We also pretrained some ablation models, details in [our paper]().
+You can find all of our models in [this Huggingface collection](\url{https://huggingface.co/collections/venkatasg/babylm-653591cdb66f4bf68922873a})

 ## Training Regime for Lil-Bevo

 1. 5 epochs on MAESTRO dataset (85M non-language music tokens) combined with strict small dataset.